woodenworks/project-kraken/monsters/aberrations/Gibbering Abomination.md

 |20 (+5)|3 (-4)|18 (+4)|4 (-3)|10 (+0)|6 (-2)|
 ___
 - **Condition Immunities**  charmed, grappled, prone, restrained
-- **Senses**                darkvision 100 ft., tremorsense for all connected Aberrant Ground, passive Perception 10
+- **Senses**                darkvision 100 ft., tremorsense 10 ft., passive Perception 10
 - **Languages**             Understands Deep Speech but cannot speak
 - **Challenge**             5 (1,800 XP)	::	**Proficiency Bonus**  +3
 ___
-***Aberrant Ground.*** When initiative is rolled, all surfaces within the room (up to a 100-foot radius around the Abomination) become doughlike difficult terrain; this includes the floor, ceiling, and walls, but does not spread outside of the room where the Abomination is anchored.
+***Aberrant Ground.*** All surfaces within the room (up to a 100-foot radius around the Abomination) become doughlike difficult terrain; this includes the floor, ceiling, and walls, but does not spread outside of the room where the Abomination is anchored.
+The abomination's tremorsense extends across the affected area.
 Each creature that starts its turn in this area must succeed on a DC 10 Strength saving throw or have its speed reduced to 0 until the start of its next turn.

 ***Immutable Form.*** The gibbering abomination is immune to any spell or effect that would alter its form.